-If craft beer isn’t your thing and/or Red Barn Farm is fully booked, Keepsake Cidery hosts Friday Night Cookouts between early June and the end of October.
+If craft beer isn’t your thing and/or Red Barn Farm is fully booked, Keepsake Cidery hosts Friday Night Cookouts and live music between early June and the end of October.
 Depending on the week, you’ll be able to try everything from shrimp etoufée and overstuffed muffulettas (Roux 32) to picadillo nachos and pernil tacos (Red Hen Gastropub).

 Keepsake also happens to bottle some of Minnesota's very best cider — effervescent, complex pours that have more in common with natural wine than Woodchuck.

 If you're looking for one last stop on the way back to Minneapolis, we can't think of a more surreal site than this towering Buddhist temple hidden among cornfields in Hampton.
 The largest complex of its kind in North America, it took five years and more than $1.5 million to build.
 Good luck finding a more restful spot to reflect on your road trip in Southern Minnesota, let alone the Midwest at large.